promregator/promregator/docs/config.md

 Note that if you increase this value, more threads will spawned inside of Promregator.
 Be aware that these threads may consume memory and thus it will have impact on your memory configuration.
 For details on the latter, also refer to the [Java Memory Configuration page](jvm-mem-config.md).

 The default value of this option is 5.

-#### Option "promregator.endpoint.auth" (optional)
-Specifies the way how authentication shall be verified, if a request reaches the scraping endpoints of Promregator (e.g. `/metrics` and `/singleTargetMetrics`).
-Valid values are:

-* *NONE*: no authentication verification is required (default)
-* *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
-Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.

 ### Subgroup "promregator.metrics"